buhrmi/inertiax/README.md

 ### `preserveState` and `preserveScroll`

-The `preserveState` router option has been replaced by `forgetState`.
-It can be `true`, `false`, or the name of a frame.
-If true, the state of all frames will be forgotten upon navigation.
-If set to a frame name, only the state of that frame will be forgotten.
-It defaults to the name of the frame that made the request.
+The `preserveState` router option has been replaced by `forgetState` and can now take a string in addition to a boolean.
+It now defaults to the name of the frame that made the request.
+If set to a frame name, the state of that frame will be forgotten after making a request.
+If set to true, the state of all frames will be forgotten.

 The `preserveScroll` option is true by default within non-top frames.